tonasoft/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-C More pointers, arrays and strings
+more pointers arrays and strings